danielrubango/zuzana/source/_posts/what-does-a-doctype-do.md

 Well, in all honesty, I couldn’t answer most of the questions.
 I guess this is where a CS degree could come in handy.

 But, as a self-taught developer, I focused on doing, rather than knowing.
 Since I am looking for a job myself, however, I thought it might be wise to prepare for a web developer interview and answer some of these questions.

-So in the next I-don’t-know-how-many posts, I will take a question from a web developer interview and answer it to the best of my ability.
-I am going to tackle some HTML, some CSS, and some JavaScript questions.
-The answers will not be exhaustive, but they will hopefully give you and me a good head start, should we want to dig a little bit deeper.
+So here it goes:

-> Question: What does a <doctype> do?
+> Question: What does a `<doctype>` do?

 Doctype is the abbreviation for the “document type.”
 Who would have thought?!